jennyfervazquez/inicss.css/README.md

 # inicss.css
-So I was tired of write the same CSS for each page (like size of columns and flex and the styles by deafault) and I decided to do this sort of "css" that you can use.
+So I was tired of write the same CSS for each page (like size of columns and flex and the styles by default) and I decided to do this sort of "css" that you can use.

 This code will provide:
 - Sizes of columns using %.